 2A.
-Apply the Repair Provisions of the San Francisco Existing Building Code with Respect to Possible Loma Prieta Damage
+Apply the Repair Provisions of the San Francisco Existing Building Code with Respect to Loma Prieta Damage

-Issue: The 1994 Northridge earthquake revealed unexpected damage to dozens of welded steel moment frame structures throughout the greater Los Angeles area (some of which were tall; most of which were not).
-In most cases, the structural damage did not reveal itself through evident architectural damage or noticeable changes under everyday use.
-Five years earlier, without the benefit of the lessons later learned in Northridge, San Francisco's steel buildings were not consistently inspected after the Loma Prieta earthquake.
-Ground motion data in downtown San Francisco during the Loma Prieta earthquake are limited and recorded data are lower than ground motions associated with connection damage in the Northridge earthquake.
-However observational data suggest that some areas of San Francisco experienced higher levels of shaking, potentially causing some buildings to sustain connection damage that went undetected.
+Issue: The 1994 Northridge earthquake revealed unexpected damage to dozens of welded steel moment frame structures throughout greater Los Angeles (some of which were tall; most of which were not).
+In most cases, the damage did not reveal itself through obvious damage or noticeable changes under everyday use.
+Five years earlier, without the benefit of the lessons later learned in Northridge, San Francisco's steel buildings were not systematically inspected for weld damage, which they might or might not have sustained in the 1989 Loma Prieta earthquake.